 - All accounting, audit and Income Tax Act principles and rules must be followed.

-Exemptions to this Policy may be granted in writing by the City Clerk and Solicitor and/or the Deputy City Clerk, in consultation with the Integrity Commissioner as necessary.
+Exemptions to this Policy may be granted in writing by the City Clerk and/or the Deputy City Clerk, in consultation with the Integrity Commissioner as necessary.